spicelang/spice/docs/docs/language/declaration-specifiers.md

 ---
-title: Declaration modifiers
+title: Declaration specifiers
 ---

-## The `public` modifier
+## The `public` specifier

 All structures in Spice, that are accessible from outside the module (like functions, procedures, structs, etc.), have private visibility per default.
 That means that they can't be accessed from outside the module from a source file, that imported the file, where the structures live.
-If you need to access e.g. a struct from outside the module, you need to attach the modifier `public` to it.
+If you need to access e.g. a struct from outside the module, you need to attach the specifier `public` to it.

 ### Applicable for